 Many Texans (and even world travelers) have visited Jacob’s Well, a hill country jewel known for its deep, crystal-clear spring water.
-The lands of Coleman’s Canyon help feed the springs of Jacob’s Well.
-Coleman’s Canyon is located north of the popular recreational area on top of the aquifer recharge zone.
+But fewer have heard of Coleman’s Canyon, an area north of the popular recreation area.
+The lands of Coleman’s Canyon help feed both the springs and the Edwards Aquifer, as it lies atop the Edwards Aquifer Recharge Zone.
 Owned by the Wimberley Valley Watershed Association (WVWA), this property is not yet open to the public for recreational use but could be in the near future.
 In order to secure funding to develop the site and add it to the existing open spaces of Jacob’s Well Natural Area, Siglo Group was commissioned by the WVWA to conduct research and initial mapping related to the environmental, ecological, and cultural value of the site.

 The property is located in the center of a high priority conservation cluster identified by the 2017 “Blanco and Upper San Marcos Watershed Strategic Conservation Prioritization,” a Siglo Group project that was sponsored by the Meadows Center for Water and the Environment at Texas State University.
 Much of the conservation cluster contains parcels under 20 acres in size, thus the 168-acre Coleman’s Canyon parcel is one of the County’s best conservation opportunities.
 Through the lens of this larger landscape analysis, it is clear that protecting Coleman’s Canyon in perpetuity will aid in alleviating development pressure outside of its borders.
 Conserving this land will also protect valuable natural resources and allow residents and visitors to immerse themselves in the beauty of the Texas Hill Country.